flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Loss of all three SECs
 - Jam of THS

-Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#Alternate-Law-with-Reduced-Protection)
+Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#alternate-law-with-reduced-protection):

 - Failure of 2 ADRs (Failure of second ADR not self-detected **and** disagreement related to calculated airspeed (CAS) or Mach speed)
 - Failure of both FACs